ST. MICHAEL’S EPISCOPAL CHURCH

 St. Michael’s Episcopal Church has a long history of helping people in need in Bristol, RI and the East Bay community.
 The Community Outreach Grants Committee (COGC) administers the church grant proposal process and makes funding recommendations to the church Vestry.
 The Vestry determines the number and amount of the grants that will be awarded each year.
+St. Michael’s expects to issue three grants of $3,000.00 each in the coming year.
 In addition to awarding grants, the church provides direct service volunteers to area non-profit organizations and charities.

 In order to be eligible for a St. Michael’s Community Outreach Grant, an applicant must:

-- Provide services for disadvantaged populations in Bristol or the East Bay Area.
+- Provide services for disadvantaged populations in Bristol, the East Bay Area or Providence.